 14. Peggy Guggenheim Collection

-Situated in the Dorsoduro sestiere, Peggy Guggenheim Collection is a modern art museum on the bank of Grand Canal.
+Situated in the Dorsoduro Sestiere, the Peggy Guggenheim Collection is a modern art museum on the bank of the Grand Canal.
 The museum is housed in the residence of American heiress Peggy Guggenheim.
 She had a huge collection of historic artwork, which was showcased to the public after her death.

-The museum premises comprising of café, bookshops, libraries, and displayed works of lesser known modern artists is definitely one of the fun places to visit in Venice.
-Peggy Guggenheim Collection tops the Venice tourist attractions.
+The museum premises comprising of café, bookshops, libraries, and displayed works of lesser-known modern artists are definitely one of the fun places to visit in Venice.
+The Peggy Guggenheim Collection is one of the main attractions in Venice.

 Don’t Miss: Gianni Mattioli Collection, images of Italian futurism by Boccioni & Rudolph, and Hannelore Schulhof Collection